 I make it easier to discover information, so that knowledge can be used to benefit the world.

-Most blog posts are oft intended as very-long twitter @replies to a hashtag, musing over a topic, rather than necessarily stand alone posts.
+Most blog posts are oft intended as very-long twitter @replies to a hashtag, musing over a topic, rather than necessarily fully formed arguments.
 Conversations often work better than monologues for nuanced discussion.

 A long time ago, I was at least partially responsible for aspects of various transparency projects in the UK and beyond, including TheGovernmentSays.com (including regional and Whitehouse and UN versions, leading to Spin Different), www.commentonthis.com, www.directionlessgov.com and www.mptables.com.
 I also helped out a bit with WhoPaysYourDoctor.org I’ve also built stuff for, and was a volunteer with mySociety for a very long time (I’m still around a bit).
 I’ve also made some “interventions” in various policy areas of interest, sometimes more amusingly/productively than others.
 It’s mostly providing technical/digital solutions to civil issues for change.
 This is a nice introduction.